onatyr/archiduchesses-back/README.md

 ## Database

 ### Create a new database copied from the main one
 This command copy the existing development database into a new one.
-Always use during development phase to test your changes:
+Always use this to test your changes during development phase:
 ```
 npm run seed YOUR-DATABASE-NAME
 ```